 The Underwriting Committee and the Board retain overall responsibility to maintain adequate, sound and appropriate risk management processes and internal control mechanisms for the purpose of assessing and managing exposure to Underwriting Risk.
-The Board has delegated oversight of underwriting risk controls and day-to-day management of these risk controls to Arch.
-The Risk Function has been assigned the responsibility of monitoring Underwriting Risk.
+The Board has delegated oversight of Underwriting Risk controls and day-to-day management of these risk controls to Arch in the role of Insurance Manager.
+The CEO is the Underwriting Risk owner while the Somers Risk Function has been assigned the responsibility of monitoring Underwriting Risk.